-- Fulfill all required steps of the study abroad process as outlined by the Center for Global Programs and Studies
+- Fulfill all required steps of the study abroad/away process as outlined by the Center for Global Programs and Studies

 - Attend a mandatory pre-departure orientation

-Students who do not meet the above criteria will not receive credit for any coursework taken outside the U.S. Students who study abroad on affiliate programs must follow all policies on transfer credit as stated in this Undergraduate Bulletin.
+Students who do not meet the above criteria will not be eligible for study abroad/away and will not receive credit for any coursework taken outside the U.S. or from a domestic study away program.
+Students who study abroad/away on affiliate programs must follow all policies on transfer credit as stated in this Undergraduate Bulletin.

 Note that any student possessing less than a 2.0 cumulative grade point average is not eligible to receive transfer credit from an affiliate study abroad/away program (See the transfer credit section of this Undergraduate Bulletin.)